 It’s so easy to complain, isn’t it?
 It’s too cold out.
 I have a zit today.
 It’s too hot out.
 My boss has too many expectations.
 My co-workers are annoying.
 My boyfriend/husband never buys me flowers.
 My kids won’t behave.
 I don’t want to go to work, I’m tired.
 I’m sure you could fill in a few of your own.

 I remember overhearing my dad joke to a family friend once, “Sarah is a nearly perfect daughter.
 Her only downfall is that she whines a lot.”
 That really stopped me in my tracks.
 I didn’t want to be known as a complainer!
 Granted, I still struggle with complaining, but every now and then put myself through a Complaining Fast where I am not allowed to make one complaint for a week.
 (For the record, I fail).
 But it’s still a great exercise and really helps us recognize how many times we complain in a day.

 If we want to complain less, we must also practice gratitude.
-Whenever the urge to complain strike you – quick – think of something you have to be grateful for!
+Whenever the urge to complain strike you – quickly – think of something you have to be grateful for!
 Make a weekly list.
 Tell your friends (without bragging.)
 And remember to thank God.
 For all those gifts came from Him.

 While there are many more ugly qualities we can struggle with, I’m sure none is more prevalent than gossiping.
 We love to gossip.
 I’ll be the first to admit it!
 As soon as we hear a juicy story we are already thinking about who we can tell next.